 You can use our organic dried pinto beans in a variety of ways:

-Organic sprouted beans are easier to digest and even more nutritious.
+- Sprout and cook Organic sprouted beans are easier to digest and even more nutritious.
 They also take less time to cook.
 Steam them, use as a substitute for regular beans in recipes, or add to salads.

-Enrich your gluten-free flour mix with organic beans ground into an excellent meal.
+- Grind into a meal Enrich your gluten-free flour mix with organic beans ground into an excellent meal.
 Soak and roast the seeds before grinding to enhance the flavor.
 You can also make organic bean flour from sprouted beans.

-There are dozens of recipes for organic beans and much more where you can use them as a substitute for other species.
+- Soak and cook There are dozens of recipes for organic beans and much more where you can use them as a substitute for other species.
 You’ll need to pre-soak the seeds overnight or use the speed-soaking technique (bring to a boil and leave in a covered pot with hot water for an hour).

-To cook organic pinto beans merely bring your prep-soaked, drained and rinsed seeds to a boil and let simmer for 1-3 hours.
+To cook organic pinto beans, slightly bring your prep-soaked, drained, and rinsed seeds to a boil and let simmer for 1-3 hours.
 The cooking time will determine how soft the seeds become.
 If you are planning to make organic refried beans, longer is better.
 You can buy organic beans (dry) in bulk as this product stores for months.
 Keep the beans in an airtight container somewhere cool.